EPSRC CDT PhD in Advanced Biomedical Materials

 Applicants should be from the UK/EU.
 You should have obtained or be about to obtain a First or Upper Second class UK honours degree, or an overseas equivalent.
 The degree should be in a relevant area of science or engineering.

-If you would like to apply for a CDT PhD in Advanced Biomedical Materials and meet the eligibility criteria, please contact the CDT Programme Directors (contact details at the bottom of the page).
+If you would like to apply for a CDT PhD in Advanced Biomedical Materials and meet the eligibility criteria, please follow this link.

 If you have any queries about the application process, the projects on offer or your eligibility, please contact the programme directors listed below.